Casvt/MIND/README.md

 ## Features

 - Notifications are sent with second-precision
-- Fine control over repetition: single time, time interval, certain weekdays or manual trigger
+- Fine control over repetition: single time, time interval, certain weekdays, custom cron schedule or manual trigger
 - Uses the [Apprise library](https://github.com/caronc/apprise), giving you 100+ platforms to send notifications to and the option to send to multiple platforms for each reminder
 - Works cross-timezone
 - Easily manage the reminders with sorting options, color coding and search